-1. Existing non-conforming uses are to be treated as approved conditional uses.
+- 1. Existing non-conforming uses are to be treated as approved conditional uses. - 2.
+Carports and walls, except they shall be consistent with B.1 and \B.2 above.

-1. Front yard setbacks for buildings shall be determined by the setbacks on existing buildings within the same block and the adjacent buildings.
+Front yard setbacks for buildings shall be determined by the setbacks on existing buildings within the same block and the adjacent buildings.
 The front yard setback shall be no greater than the maximum setback and no less than the minimum setback for the block.
 The setback shall also fall within a 45 degree angle of the adjacent buildings.
 In no case shall the front yard setback exceed 20 feet.